 Ready to create an expense management policy for your business?
 Not sure?
 Good.
 Either way, you've come to the right place.

 We're certain that having a formalised, written down expense policy is vital for any business.
-So in this post, we're going to explain why, and show you what need to be included in a great expense policy.
+So in this post, we're going to explain why, and show you what needs to be included in a great expense policy.

-The goal is to help you write a policy that works for everyone in the business, and doesn't take weeks of work.
+The goal is to help you craft a policy that works for everyone in the business, and doesn't take weeks of work.
 Should be easy.

 We're going to do this in a hurry.
 So if you want more detail, we've put together a charming little guide to help.
 You can download the full guide right here, for free:

 It looks at the many of the same concepts as we're about to, but with deeper explanation.
 Basically, it's an upgrade on this here post.

 Now, let's look at a few of the big ideas covered in the guide.

 It's often overlooked, but having a formal expense policy for your business is essential.
-For starters, it helps the senior leadership team figure out how team members should be encouraged to spend company money.
+For starters, it helps the senior leadership team figure out how team members should spend company money.

 Rather than coming up with guidelines on an ad hoc basis - "I don't know, let's ask the boss" - you set out the rules before anyone has even thought about spending.

 It'll also give clear guidance to staff whenever they need it.
-And they won't have to both the CEO or finance team every time they need to make a payment.
+And they won't have to bother the CEO or finance team every time they need to make a payment.

 As with most office processes, it's always best to have this written down.
 But what makes a good policy?

 Keys to a successful expense policy

-Your expense policy will be yours, and naturally it'll custom-fit to your business.
+Your expense policy will be yours, and naturally it'll be custom-fit to your business.
 Even so, there are certain things you'll always need to include:

 - Create clear categories and budgets.
-Employees need to know how much is allowed, and how they should categorise their purchases.
+Employees need to know how much is allowed, and which expense categories they can spend under.